revolist/revogrid-docs/tests/e2e/docs/scenarios/kanban-performance.md

 ### KPERF-003 · P0 · Edit, validate and cancel

-Execution: Partially executed: editor open, -1 validation, 13 save/reopen and closing via Cancel; other steps are source-derived.
+Execution: Partially executed: automated validation/save and independent cancel/reopen flows passed on 2026-09-10 at 1280×720.
+The first retained a negative Story points error, then saved the corrected 13-point/title update; the second discarded an unsaved title and reopened the original five-point card.
+The same-page save-then-cancel sequence and reload reset remain pending; other steps are source-derived.

 1. Fresh load; double-click KAN-101 or focus it and press Enter ⇒ card editor opens with existing title and Story points 5.
 Progress field is absent (`hiddenFields: ['progress']`).
 2. Set Story points to -1 and attempt save ⇒ “Story points cannot be negative.” is displayed; editor remains open and canonical points remain 5.